nsbarr/self-therapy/content/posts/my-first-post.md

 When I attempt to do self-therapy, it's a different story.
 I count four jobs I must do simultaneously: (i) access the Self-energy to hold a therapeutic field; (ii) stay in relationship with the target part; (iii) adhere to the relevant IFS protocol, such as the 6 Fs; and (iv) note any insights gleaned from the session.

-Historically, I've found this juggling act difficult enough that I've been unable to maintain a self-practice.
-Many other aspiring practitioners report similar challenges.
-IFS seems to suffer from a basic design flaw: it is structured to make self-practice possible, but that structure is so complex that self-practice is formidable.
+Historically, I've simply found it too hard to maintain a self-therapy practice.
+Other aspiring practitioners report similar challenges.
+IFS seems to suffer from a basic design flaw: it is structured to make self-therapy possible, but that structure is so complex that self-therapy is very difficult.

 People have attempted to fix this – Bonnie Weiss published a companion workbook to *Self-Therapy*{{< sidenote >}}Bonnie Weiss, [Self-Therapy Workbook: An Exercise Book For The IFS Process](https://amzn.to/45z34IK) (2013).{{< /sidenote >}}, containing 32 exercises to scaffold solo sessions.
 Additionally, there are Facebook groups like "Parts Work Practice" and "IFS Self-Healers Community (Internal Family Systems)" with thousands of members who meet online to practice together.

 {{< figure
   src="/exercises.png"